vlejd/dota_skirmish/README.md

 It is a Dota 2 Mod (arcade game, custom game) for reproducing interesting in-game scenarios.
 Pretty much an attempt to reimplement replay takeover.
 Game state is receovered using this fork of [redota](https://github.com/timkurvers/redota): [https://github.com/vlejd/redota](https://github.com/vlejd/redota).
 Huge shoutout!
-There is an accompanying website dota2skirmish.com , where you can make an account, and extract the game satate from any replay you want.
+There is an accompanying website dota2skirmish.com , where you can make an account, and extract the game state from any replay you want.

 # Links
 - Join the discord: [https://discord.com/invite/pNTKs38mDp](https://discord.com/invite/pNTKs38mDp)